 Shopping for Father’s Day gift for a dad to be?
 I’m confident you’ll find one or a few of the subscription boxes in this extensive blog post on popular subscription services is the perfect gift to give a dad to be this Father’s Day.

-If you like to do your shopping online in one place, I’ve actually put together a Father’s Day shopping list on Amazon.
+If you like to do your shopping online in one place and are not interested in subscription boxes, I’ve actually put together a Father’s Day shopping list on Amazon.
 I’m calling this shopping list “Father’s Day Gift Ideas for the Hip Dad.”

 This shopping list could also work if you’re reading this post long after Father’s Day and are looking for what to buy dad for his birthday or what to buy your dad for Christmas or Chanukah.
 I guess at some point I need to rename this shopping list simply “Awesome Gifts for the Hip Dad.”